Bg

 When waking at night, briefly reassure them without overstimulating.
 Your calm, confident presence is reassuring while still allowing them to settle independently.
 It is very important to remain consistent, as toddlers are very aware of the rules and boundaries.

-It is never too late to sleep train and there are a lot of different strategies to sleep train a toddler that can align with your specific situation and parenting style.
-Consider submitting for a sleep plan through Huckleberry Premium if you’d like guidance tailored specifically for you and your little one.
+It is never too late to sleep train and there are a lot of that can align with your specific situation and parenting style.
+Consider submitting for a sleep plan through if you’d like guidance tailored specifically for you and your little one.

 Night wakings are developmentally normal for toddlers, but frequent episodes can impact the entire family's sleep and emotional well-being.